oslosessions/oslosessions.github.io/README.md

 oslosessions.github.io
 ======================

-Official repo for the Oslo Sessions site
+Official repo for the Oslo Sessions site.
+Lots to come!